phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 909094
+#Total Number of Tweets: 1969041
-#Number of Clinton Tweets: 590458
+#Number of Trump Tweets: 909685
-#Number of Sanders Tweets: 249677
+#Number of Clinton Tweets: 590750
-#Number of Rubio Tweets: 245103
+#Number of Sanders Tweets: 249876
-#Number of Carson Tweets: 155744
+#Number of Rubio Tweets: 245439
-#Number of Bush Tweets: 108607
+#Number of Carson Tweets: 155846
-#Total Number of Tweets:
+#Number of Bush Tweets: 108735
 ---